Get early access. Subscribe to the From the US Market Desk LinkedIn newsletter.

 Glossary of terms

-AAII Sentiment Survey: The American Association of Individual Investors (AAII) Sentiment Survey offers insight into the opinions of individual investors by asking them their thoughts on where the market is heading in the next six months.
+The AAII (American Association of Individual Investors) Sentiment Survey: This survey offers insight into the opinions of individual investors by asking them their thoughts on where the market is heading in the next six months.

-Breakeven rates: The difference between yields of inflation-adjusted and non-adjusted bonds, used as a measure of inflation.
+Breakeven rates: The difference between yields of Treasury bonds and TIPS for issues of the same tenor/maturity, calculated by subtracting TIPS yields from Treasuries; a measure of inflation.

-Federal (fed) funds rate: The interest rate that depository institutions such as banks charge other institutions for holding overnight reserves.
+Federal funds (FF) rate: The interest rate that depository institutions such as banks charge other institutions for holding overnight reserves.

 Yield spreads/tights: Spreads are the difference between yields on differing debt instruments of varying maturities, credit ratings, issuers or risk levels.
 “Tight” in reference to spreads indicates small differences in yields.